 Local courses are also offered at the Department of Electrical and Computer Engineering at UBC, the School of Engineering Science at SFU, and at the British Columbia Institute of Technology.

-The Section publishes an electronic newsletter, “IEEE CONTACT”, each month that is posted on a separate website: http://ieeecontact.org The Contact is also available via email to members and interested non members who voluntarily join the NEWS-VANCOUVER email list.
+The Section publishes an electronic newsletter, each month.
+The e-newsletter is available via email to members and interested non members who voluntarily subscribe to the NEWS-VANCOUVER email list.
+For more information on subscribing to the Section e-newsletter please visit the Newsletter page on this site.